 On the title screen you will get instructions on the keys used to control your ship.
 Also, you can choose 1 or 2 player mode.
 In 1 player mode, you are controlling player 1 (left part of the screen) while the computer takes over player 2 (right hand side).

 Your controls are "space like": You can only rotate your ship left or right and accelerate your ship in the direction you are facing.
 The lack of gravity in space will keep your ship flying in that direction until you (counter-)accelerate.
 This will need some getting used to but makes the game more challenging.
 The "thrust meter" in the upper left corner of each screen half will show the direction your ship is currently heading.

 Since the playfield is huge, you can easily get lost.
 The "auto pilot" key will make your ship turn and accelerate automatically towards the opponent player.
 It will do so until you press another key.

-This video shows Space Chase played on my Commodore B500 computer.
+This video shows (an early version of) Space Chase played on my Commodore B500 computer.
 First enjoy the great title music by Max Hall.
 Gameplay starts around 1:30.

 This shows Space Chase (final version) played on a real CBM 710 computer at the Xzentrix 2016.
 Find more videos at the Space Chase YouTube channel at https://www.youtube.com/channel/UC86uBLUTbnTo5PEODptyXAg